GitGTBoot/DataVisualization-Project/README.md

 To create a  web visualization dashboard :
 1)	that has a landing page with  USA map visualization of the gun violence incidents
-2)	 links to one or more visualization pages that will represent relationships between different variables in the form of pie charts, bar charts or scatter plots .
+2)	 links to one or more visualization pages that will represent relationships between different variables in the form of pie charts, bar charts or scatter plots.

 ### Data Source